bestnulls/one-api/README.en.md

 ![token](https://user-images.githubusercontent.com/39998050/233837971-dab488b7-6d96-43af-b640-a168e8d1c9bf.png)

 ## FAQ
 1. What is quota?
 How is it calculated?
-Does One API have quota calculation issues?
+Is there an issue with One API's quota calculation?
-    + Quota = Group multiplier * Model multiplier * (number of prompt tokens + number of completion tokens * completion multiplier)
+   + Quota = Group Rate * Model Rate * (Prompt token count + Completion token count * Completion multiplier)
-    + The completion multiplier is fixed at 1.33 for GPT3.5 and 2 for GPT4, consistent with the official definition.
+   + The completion multiplier is fixed at 1.33 for GPT3.5 and 2 for GPT4, consistent with the official values.
-    + If it is not a stream mode, the official API will return the total number of tokens consumed.
-However, please note that the consumption multipliers for prompts and completions are different.
+   + If it's not a streaming mode, the official API will return the total number of tokens consumed, but note that the prompt and completion have different consumption multipliers.
-2. Why does it prompt "insufficient quota" even though my account balance is sufficient?
+2. Why does it show insufficient quota when my account has enough quota?
-    + Please check if your token quota is sufficient.
-It is separate from the account balance.
+   + Please check if your token quota is sufficient; this is separate from your account quota.
-    + The token quota is used to set the maximum usage and can be freely set by the user.
+   + The token quota is only used to set the maximum usage limit and can be freely adjusted by users.
-3. It says "No available channels" when trying to use a channel.
-What should I do?
+3. Why does it say "No available channel" for prompts?
-    + Please check the user and channel group settings.
+   + Please check your user group and channel group settings.
-    + Also check the channel model settings.
+   + Also, check the model settings for the channels.
-4. Channel testing reports an error: "invalid character '<' looking for beginning of value"
+4. Error in channel testing: `invalid character '<' looking for beginning of value`
-    + This error occurs when the returned value is not valid JSON but an HTML page.
+   + This error occurs because the returned value is not a valid JSON but an HTML page.
-    + Most likely, the IP of your deployment site or the node of the proxy has been blocked by CloudFlare.
+   + Most likely, your deployment IP or proxy node has been blocked by CloudFlare.
-5. ChatGPT Next Web reports an error: "Failed to fetch"
+5. Error in ChatGPT Next Web: `Failed to fetch`
-    + Do not set `BASE_URL` during deployment.
+   + During deployment, do not set `BASE_URL`.
-    + Double-check that your interface address and API Key are correct.
+   + Check if you have entered the correct API endpoint and API key.
+6. Error: "The current group load is saturated.
+Please try again later."
+   + The upstream channel has reached its limit of 429 requests.

 ## Related Projects
 [FastGPT](https://github.com/c121914yu/FastGPT): Build an AI knowledge base in three minutes